 If you are shopping online, November is the best time for early sale bargains and can be done from the warmth and safety of your own home.
 Read our guide on shopping online this Christmas for more.

 Gift cards can be bought online or in shop and are the best for last minute shopping ideas.
 What it lacks in personality it makes up for in efficiency!

 Nobody ever enjoyed Christmas shopping with their partner/child/friend ever in the history of the universe.
 Fact.
-So avoid the hassle of crying children, dehydrated partners and winey friends.
+So avoid the hassle of crying children, dehydrated partners and whiney friends.
 Go it alone.
-Shopping early in the day, always alone, with your list in front of you and your budget in mind - and don't veer off your glorious path.
-P.S wear comfortable shoes.
+Shopping early in the day with your list in front of you and your budget in mind - and don't veer off your glorious path.
+Ps wear comfortable shoes.

 Driving to Belfast to save a few quid will be guaranteed to be stressful.
 So will entering into the planet sized department stores or shopping malls at 6pm on a Thursday.
-These unfamiliar territories will you leave you lost, exhausted and cause you to end up spending more on petrol, parking and what not.
+These unfamiliar territories will you leave you lost, exhausted and cause you to end up spending more on petrol, parking and your sanity.
 Keep it simple and shop locally.
 Local Christmas markets pop-up in all areas around Ireland in late November and December.
-Not only will you avoid the crazy crowds, the blaring christmas music, you’ll pick up a unique present for the special someone too.
+Not only will you avoid the crazy crowds, the blaring Christmas music, you’ll pick up a unique present for that special someone too.